sasja-san/codered-nvim/README.md

 })
 ```

-  * If you want rainbow markings for indent-blankline, see its Github README for example.
+  * `indent-blankline` with rainbow colors?
+See its Github README for example.
-  * `mini.cursorword` can be switched for `RRethy/vim-illuminate` (if prefered).
+  * `mini.cursorword` can be switched for `RRethy/vim-illuminate`.
   * Highlight Groups declared for rainbow colors (should you need them) consist
 of these names:
       ```lua